-Parents need to know that Liyana is a powerful, award-winning documentary about a group of African orphans who create a story as a form of creative therapy.
+Parents need to know that Liyana is a powerful, award-winning documentary about a group of Swazi orphans who create a story as a form of creative therapy.
 The film's innovative style mixes footage of the children's real day-to-day life with beautifully illustrated art depicting their fictional tale about a girl named Liyana; it's like two films in one.
 Liyana's story reflects the children's own lives, which can be shockingly sad and dark.
 Elements include an abusive, drunk father; gun-wielding kidnappers who abduct small children for human trafficking; and parents dying from AIDS.
 But the story also has a positive, heroic ending that will give viewers hope about the future of its young authors.
 Liyana is an extremely effective tool for building empathy and opening perspectives; it also emphasizes the importance of courage and perseverance.
 While the fictional story is captivating, the slower, quiet pace of the children's lives may leave some younger viewers restless.
 But sticking with it is definitely worth the effort; this is the kind of film that makes a valuable, lasting impact.

 What's the story?

-LIYANA follows five Swazi children as they craft a fictional story under the guidance of award-winning African storyteller Gcina Mhlophe.
+LIYANA follows five Swazi children as they craft a fictional story under the guidance of award-winning storyteller Gcina Mhlophe.
 Drawing on experiences from their own lives, the children spin a grim but empowering story about a girl named Liyana who must save her younger twin brothers from kidnappers who plan to sell them.
 The children must decide how Liyana's and ultimately their own stories will end.

 Is it any good?